3lvis/DATAStack/README.md

 **DATAStack** helps you to alleviate the Core Data boilerplate.
 Now you can go to your AppDelegate remove all the Core Data related code and replace it with an instance of DATAStack ([ObjC](DemoObjectiveC/AppDelegate.m), [Swift](DemoSwift/AppDelegate.swift)).

 - Easier thread safety
-- Runs synchronously in testing enviroments
+- Runs synchronously when using unit tests
 - No singletons
 - SQLite and InMemory support out of the box
 - Easy database drop method